 “You’re a good man, Jerry. “

 There was another pause.
 Jerry, not wanting to be rude or anything, was not entirely sure if the conversation was over yet.
-When the woman started talking, he knew it wasn’t.
-Being as Jerry didn’t want to seem rude to end the conversation before it came to a natural end, there was another of those kinds of terrible pauses.
+When the woman continued talking, he knew it wasn’t.
+Being as Jerry didn’t want to seem rude to end the conversation before it came to a natural end, there was another of those terrible pauses.

 Finally she said, “Jerry, feel free to leave.
 There’s nothing keeping you here.”

 “Um, okay, thank you," said Jerry.

 As Jerry walked out of the bar, he noticed that the obese man in the he-man shirt walked out too with only a scarf on.

 Slightly inebriated, he came over to Jerry and said, “I know you.”

 “You’re Jerry.
 I voted for you," said He-man.